GEOTHERMAL GROUND LOOP PIPING SYSTEMS

 Introduction

 Closed-loop geothermal systems utilize plastic pipes and fittings that are buried in the ground in a variety of configurations, or submerged in water.
-The network of pipe and fittings, sometimes referred to as the ground-coupled heat exchanger, or simply the ground loop, is usually connected to a mechanical fluid-source heat pump unit.
-The ground-coupled heat exchanger is the thermal energy source during heating cycles and the thermal sink during cooling cycles.
-The heat pump transfers thermal energy to or from the ground loop to heat or cool the building as needed.
+The network of pipe and fittings, sometimes referred to as the "geothermal ground loop", "ground heat exchanger", "ground-coupled heat exchanger", or simply the "ground loop", is usually connected to a mechanical fluid-source heat pump unit also known as a ground source heat pump or GSHP.
+The geothermal ground loop is the thermal energy source during heating cycles and the thermal sink during cooling cycles.
+The heat pump transfers thermal energy to or from the ground loop to heat or cool the building as needed and for the production of domestic hot water and/or other energy needs.

 Materials